microsoft/react-native-winrt/docs/USAGE.md

 1. Follow these steps to include the projected WinRT namespaces and consume them in your RNW app.

     1. Add a project reference from your React Native Windows app to the `WinRTTurboModule` project.
-In Visual Studio, right click on your React Native Windows app project, select **Add Project Reference** and select **WinRTTurboModule**.
+If you are using Visual Studio, right click on your React Native Windows app project, select **Add Project Reference** and select **WinRTTurboModule**.

     1. Add the following line to to your project's `pch.h` file.